Esri/calcite-design-system/packages/calcite-components/src/components/loader/readme.md

 # calcite-loader

-For complete usage and implementation guidance on the `calcite-loader` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/loader/).
+For complete usage and implementation guidance for `calcite-loader`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/loader/).

 <!-- Auto Generated Below -->